dappon4/mytorch/Readme.md

 ## Introduction
 This is my attempt to implement a neural network from ground up using numpy and cupy, the GPU version of numpy.

-This includes the basic functionality such as forward pass and backward pass, backpropagation, and activation functions.
+This include basic functionalities such as forward pass and backward pass, backpropagation, and activation functions.

+I created a package named mytorch, hwich ocntains all the functions and classes required to build a neural network in Pytoch style.

 ## Layers
  - Linear(input_size, output_size)
  - Conv2d(in_channels, out_channels, kernel_size, stride=1, padding=0)
  - MaxPool2d(kernel_size, stride=1, padding=0)
+ - LayerNorm(axis=-1)

 ## Activation Functions
  - relu